-In order to access the Location Offset, an applicant must obtain a certificate from the Minister for the Arts (the Minister).
-A certificate will be issued by the Minister where a production meets the relevant requirements set out in Division 376 of the ITAA97.
-The Minister will also formally determine a production's QAPE and record the QAPE amount on the certificate.
+In order to access the Location Offset, an applicant must obtain a certificate from the Minister for the Arts (the Minister) or the Minister's delegate.
+A certificate will be issued by the Minister or the Minister's delegate where a production meets the relevant requirements set out in Division 376 of the ITAA97.
+The Minister or the Minister's delegate will also formally determine a production's QAPE and record the QAPE amount on the certificate.
 These guidelines outline the required processes for obtaining a certificate.